 - Using just the jicama in the filling without the bamboo shoots is perfectly fine, in fact, we preferred the jicama version more than the bamboo shoots.
 We have also used cabbage to replace jicama and it tastes fantastic.

 - Lightly brush some vegetable oil after it is done steaming to keep it moist.
 I used olive oil for that.

 Cooked soon kueh is best eaten warm just after steaming.
 You can store it in an airtight container on the countertop for 1 day or in the fridge for up to 3 days or the freezer for up to a month.
 The skin will turn harder.
 Just reheat by steaming on high heat for about 3-5 minutes and it will turn soft again.

 Uncooked ones can be stored after wrapping.
 Store it in an airtight container and separate each soon kueh with baking paper.
 Freeze it in the freezer for up to a month.
 To cook, steaming without thawing over boiling water for 10 minutes.

-Watch how to make Soon Kueh
+Watch how to make Soon Kueh on YouTube

 Pin now and cook later

 Soon Kueh 笋粿 (Bamboo Shoots Dumplings)